 Private schools are nonpublic schools that charge tuition.
 Arkansas’s private schools come in all shapes and forms, from religious schools to schools designed for children with special needs.

 Arkansas has a state-run scholarship program called the Succeed Scholarship Program for children with special needs; this can help eligible families afford private school tuition.
 In 2018-2019 there were 260 Arkansas students using the Succeed Scholarship.

 There are many reasons to give online learning a try, from sports schedules to bullying issues to medical needs.

 Arkansas offers several free, full-time online learning options for students, like Arkansas Connections Academy and Arkansas Virtual Academy.
 For part-time classes, Virtual Arkansas offers online options for any Arkansas student, though online classes for students in grades K-6 are limited.
 Students enrolled in a public school can take all or some of their Virtual Arkansas classes online.
 While Virtual Arkansas’ website lists fees for courses, the local school district pays those, not students and their families.

 Parents can also choose homeschooling!
 Homeschooling is the process of parents educating students at home.
 As both technology and school choices have spread in Arkansas, homeschooling is an increasingly popular choice.
-Check here for resources about homeschooling specific to Arkansas.
+Check out The Education Alliance or Homeschool Legal Defense Association’s Arkansas page for resources about Arkansas homeschooling.

 For additional information about school choices in Arkansas, visit these resources:

-Arkansas will celebrate National School Choice Week 2020 with a record-breaking 748 events and activities across the state.
-Learn more about some of these celebrations at schoolchoiceweek.com/states/arkansas/.
+Arkansas celebrated National School Choice Week 2020 with a record-breaking 748 events and activities across the state.
+Click the button below to learn more about school choice in Arkansas.